One of the telltale signs that your plant is dehydrated is curling leaves. 💔

 - Rubber Plant (40-60%) – Southeast Asia, India

-- Calathea (50-60%) – South America, Brazil (chick out this discussion on reddit about a dehydrated prayer plant in low humidity)
+- Calathea (50-60%) – South America, Brazil (check out this discussion on Reddit about a dehydrated prayer plant in low humidity)

 - Philodendron (50-70%) – Tropical Americas (This philodendron on Reddit is in poor health, and a commenter suggests it is suffering from cold and dry air)

 - Monstera (60-80%) Tropical Central America (this Redditor requested some advice on a monstera whose leaves were curling and received a great comment explaining the effects of low humidity)

 If you’re noticing your plant’s leaves are starting to curl, but the plant isn’t being over- or underwatered, consider whether the air is too dry.
 The season, your location, the light, the size of the plant, the indoor temperature and ventilation, as well as the number of plants you have all contribute to the humidity level in a given room.

 The easiest way to tell if you need to adjust your indoor air is by checking a hygrometer to measure the humidity.
 These come in digital and analog forms, and many humidifiers have them built-in with timer settings.